Break out Sofa Hurst stockport

 Planned and Planted

-The main open-plan workspace area is broken down into private, semi-private and social zones that support both solitary and focussed tasks, as well as collaborative team based collaboration.
-We designed bespoke, multi functional partitions to act as natural visual and acoustic barriers, but can also be utilised as whiteboards and planters.
+The main open-plan workspace is broken down into private, semi-private and social zones that support both solitary focused tasks and collaborative team working.
+Bespoke multi-functional partitions act as natural visual and acoustic barriers, while doubling as whiteboards and planters, doing more work with less.

 Planter detail_01